Dr. Jeff Persels: firstname.lastname@example.org

 Follow our program mascot, Gaspard le Gamecoq, on Facebook and Twitter!

 Subscribe to the Gamecoq Ouikly, our weekly newsletter of local French events!

-Welcome to the French program at the University of South Carolina, where you can study the language, literatures and cultures of France and the Francophone world, leading to both undergraduate and graduate degrees in French.
+Welcome to Francophone Studies at the University of South Carolina, where you can study the language, literatures and cultures of France and the Francophone world, leading to both undergraduate and graduate degrees in French.

 Whether preparing a major or a minor, or simply interested in improving your French, you can choose from a broad range of dynamic, innovative courses to acquire basic and advanced skills and knowledge.
 You can, for example, learn French collaboratively with students in France, act in a French play, debate the latest French on-line news, review recent films from Africa, explore current trends in French advertising or graphic novels, put together a French CV or even (finally) master that French “R.”

 In addition to an established summer program in Tours, you can work with USC's Education Abroad Office to find a program that matches your desires.
 You can even apply for significant financial help from one or more of our numerous scholarships for study in France or other French-speaking countries.
 Many of our major and minors complement their undergraduate degrees by teaching in France for a year via TAPIF or pursue Fulbright-grant research in France (most recently in inorganic chemistry, biology and music).

 If you’re interested in starting or enhancing a career teaching French, you can enroll in our Undergraduate Foreign Language Teacher Certification program, where you’ll get hands-on experience through supervised teacher-training.
 Or if you’ve already got an undergraduate degree, you can prepare a MAT in French, during which you can apply to teach introductory French at USC (and get paid for it) as a GTA.
 Please explore our webpages to find out more about our faculty and programs, and contact our faculty members directly should you have any questions.